-20 Years of Conservation and Research on Delaware Bay – The Importance of water temperatures, windstorms and shoals
+20 Years on Delaware Bay – The Importance of water temperatures, windstorms and shoals

 As we begin our field work on Delaware Bay shorebirds, our 21st season, oddly enough we are once again faced with extraordinary circumstances.
 As usual, the birds, after various flight of up to 6 days of nonstop flying, arrive in emaciated condition.
 For example in one catch this week we caught several red knots at around 86 grams far lower than it normal weight of 130 grams.
 Putting that into perspective, a women of 145 pounds would tip the scale at 93 lbs while a male of 175 lbs at 113 lbs!
 In other words these birds are desperate to feed on the only prey on which they can build weight fast, the eggs of Delaware Bay horseshoe crabs.

 But the various impacts of climate change and it destructive forces of sea level rise, storm surge and out of normal weather patterns can wreck havoc on the timing of the horseshoe crab spawn.
 It messes with the heating and cooling of the bay and when combined with the normal variation one expects in a estuarine system, it creates almost unpredictable consequences.

 Adding more uncertainty to this mix is the ongoing harvest of crabs for bait and the irresponsible bleeding by international medical companies.
 Both kill hundreds of thousands of crabs every year while doing nothing to create new crabs.
 Their combined impact has put the brakes on any recovery of the population after they both nearly mortally wounded the Bay population in the 1990’s and early 2000’s.
 Higher numbers of crabs would overcome a lot of early season uncertainty, lower numbers exacerbate them.